 Elongation - extension or "stretch" of a rubber band

 EPDM - (ETHYLENE PROPYLENE DIENE MONOMER) Synthetic rubber compound which provides superior properties for outdoor and all-weather temperature applications because of its excellent resistance to ozone, oxidants and severe weather conditions.

 Extrusion - The process of creating rubber tubing in a defined shape by forcing uncured material through a die.

 Flat Length - Pinch the two ends of the band together and lay on a flat surface.
 The measurement from end to end equals the flat length.
 (If you were to cut one end of the band and unfold it, the flat length would be approximately half the overall length)

 Latex - Many plants produce latex, which oozes from cuts and injuries as a milky sap.
 Rubber is a coagulated, elastic latex containing long-chain hydrocarbons.

-Latex Free - Containing no latex proteins.
-Alliance offers a custom line of bands produced from synthetic polyisoprene (synthetic rubber) for applications with potential allergic reactions to latex proteins.
+Non-Latex - Alliance offers a custom line of bands produced from synthetic polyisoprene (synthetic rubber) for applications with potential allergic reactions to latex proteins.